BesartSulejmani/CloudSkills-Bootcamp/README.md

 Project 3: Setting up your first AWS environment Project 4: Setting up projects in GitHub
 Project 5: Setting up your first GitHub Action

+## Week 2: Scripting Like a Developer

+When you’re an infrastructure pro breaking into the development and coding space, it can be intimidating.
+There’s a bunch of new words, definitions, and acronyms that you may not have heard before.
+Week 2 is to show you that it can be more simple then you think!
+Take the PowerShell or Python scripts you’ve written and sprinkle some DevOps best practices on them with this weeks Scripting Like A Developer lecture and labs.

+Project 1: Setting up a dev environment from start to finish Project 2: Reusable and clean Python code
+Project 3: Reusable and clean PowerShell code
+Project 4: Linting in PowerShell and Python
+Project 5: Testing in PowerShell and Python
+Project 6: Documenting Code